Deliberations underway in trial linked to Trump-Russia probe

 Berkowitz also tried to cast doubt on what exactly was said in the meeting.
 Prosecutors showed jurors a text message Sussmann sent Baker the night before the meeting in which he requested a sit-down on a sensitive matter and said he would be coming by himself and not on behalf of a client.

-Berkowitz also suggested that it was technically accurate if Sussmann suggested he was not acting on behalf of a client because he never asked the FBI do anything with the information he was providing.
+Berkowitz also suggested it was technically accurate if Sussmann said he was not acting on behalf of a client because Sussmann never asked the FBI do anything with the information he was providing.

 “When you go somewhere on behalf of a client, you’re advocating for the client, you’re asking for something,” Berkowitz said.
 “Mr. Sussmann didn’t ask Jim Baker for anything.”

-“Ladies and gentlemen, would James Baker come on the stand under oath, a former high-ranking FBI official, and subject himself to the penalty of perjury if it weren’t true,” another prosecutor, Andrew DeFilippis, told jurors.
+“Ladies and gentlemen, would James Baker come on the stand under oath, a former high-ranking FBI official, and subject himself to the penalty of perjury if it weren’t true,” another prosecutor, Andrew DeFilippis, told jurors on Friday.
 “No, he wouldn’t do that.
 None of us would do that, would take that risk.”

 Durham has so far charged three people.
 The case against Sussmann is the only one to have reached trial.